MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 - Some configurations can block Windows Admin Center's remote desktop client with group policy.
 If you encounter this issue, enable **Allow users to connect remotely by using Remote Desktop Services** under **Computer Configuration/Policies/Administrative Templates/Windows Components/Remote Desktop Services/Remote Desktop Session Host/Connections**.

-- Remote Desktop is affected by [websocket compatibility](#websocket-compatibility-when-using-a-proxy-service).
+- Remote Desktop is affected by the [websocket compatibility when using a proxy service](#websocket-compatibility-when-using-a-proxy-service).

 - The Remote Desktop tool doesn't currently support any text, image, or file copy/paste between the local desktop and the remote session.